-j.
+- j.
 Agents/Representatives of Interested Parties.
-During the hearing, an Interested Party may speak on their own behalf or they may be represented by an agent, so long as such agent is a land development professional such as an attorney, planner, or architect.
-An agent representing one (1) or more Interested Parties may only speak for a total of ten (10) minutes as set forth in section IV(i) above, regardless of the number of individuals/entities they represent.
-Under no circumstances shall an Interested Party or their agent receive more time than the Applicant.
+During the hearing, an Interested Party may speak on their own behalf or they may be represented by an agent.
+An agent representing one (1) or more Interested Parties may only speak for a total of ten (10) minutes as set forth in section V(i) above, regardless of the number of individuals/entities they represent.
+Under no circumstances shall an Interested Party or their agent receive more time than the Applicant. - k.

-k.
 Agents/Representatives of Members of the Public.
 During the public comment portion of the hearing, a member of the public may speak on their own behalf, on behalf of others, or both.
-However, each speaker may only speak for a total of three (3) minutes as set forth in section IV(i) above, regardless of the number of individuals/entities they represent.
+However, each speaker may only speak for a total of three (3) minutes as set forth in section V(i) above, regardless of the number of individuals/entities they represent.
 A person or entity who participates in the proceeding as an Interested Party, whether on their own behalf or through an agent/representative, may not separately participate in the hearing during the public comment section, whether on their own behalf or through an agent/representative.
+A person who has appeared as a representative or agent of an Interested Party may also participate during the public comment section to represent their own interests. - l.
+Board and Committee Members as Agents/Representatives.
+In accordance with section 2-60(G) of Wellington's Code of Ordinances, no member of a board or committee shall appear before that board or the Wellington Council as an agent or attorney for any person.